edwudw/eyecare/README.md

 It allows you to customise the interval at which it reminds you.
 Set it to launch when you boot your Mac automatically, and you can completely forget about touching it at all.

+Written natively for macOS in Swift.

+(I would love to write a Windows version too, please let me know in an issue if you would like this!)

 ## Digital Eye Strain

 https://medium.com/swlh/use-this-20-20-20-rule-to-prevent-eye-strain-when-you-stare-at-screens-all-day-235c8b18c879